itplr-kosit/xml-mutate/doc/spec.md

 ### Mutation mode

-One mutator after the other in the order of apperance in the DOM tree.
+One mutator after the other in the order of appaerance in the DOM tree.
 Each independent of the other.

 Per default a mutator gets executed on the next element sibling, otherwise xpath has to be defined.
 This xpath is then relative to the context in which the mutator is declared.